Oliver-Binns/Website/Content/posts/terraform-provider-googleplay-creation.md

 # Interfacing with the Google Play API

 Firstly, I needed to build code that would allow the Terraform provider to integrate with Google Play to manage users.

+## Tooling

-This is done through the [Google Play Android Developer API](https://developers.google.com/android-publisher/api-ref/rest).
+Integrating with Google Play is done through the [Google Play Android Developer API](https://developers.google.com/android-publisher/api-ref/rest).
 Since Terraform providers are generally build in Go, it made the most sense to build the API integration in Go too.
 I used [Visual Studio Code](https://code.visualstudio.com), and found the [GitHub Co-Pilot](https://github.com/features/copilot) extension particularly useful for helping me adapt to the quirks of a new language.
+I also use [Claude](https://claude.ai) for more easily digesting large pieces of documentation quickly.

+## Authenticating

 Authentication to the API is via a Google Cloud Service Account.
 Clients must use the private key for the account to sign JWTs which can be exchanged by the [Google Authorization Service](https://developers.google.com/identity/protocols/oauth2) for API bearer tokens.